What Does It Mean If the Low Tire Pressure Warning Light or the TPMS Light Are On?

-So is the low tire pressure warning light on, or is your TPMS light on?
-There is a difference, and the repair is much different depending on which warning light is on.
+So is the low tire pressure warning light on or is your TPMS light on?
+There is a difference, and the repair is very different depending on which warning light is on.

 1. "Low Tire Pressure" Warning Light